Arihany/WinlatorWCPHub/README.md

 > <details>
 >  <summary><b>What does this hub do?</b></summary><br>
 >
-> **Winlator WCP Hub** uses an open, automated build pipeline to distribute essential WCP packages along with some useful details.
-Honestly, I mostly made it for my own peace of mind. 😌
+> **Winlator WCP Hub** uses an open automated build pipeline to distribute essential `wcp` packages and provide simple, useful information about each type.
+>
+> Here, `wcp` refers to a custom package format used in the Winlator-Bionic fork to install components.
+It makes it easy to test a wide range of newer and experimental builds.
+>
+> Honestly, I mostly made it for my own peace of mind. 😌
 >
 > ---
 >